raullaasner/gadfit/INSTALL.md

    While GADfit builds fine in the source directory, it is generally a good habit to do out-of-source builds in order to keep the source directory clean.
 The source and build directories are denoted `~gadfit` and `~build`.

-* In order to use the CMake frontend ccmake, issue
+* In order to use the CMake frontend `ccmake`, issue

    ```
    cmake ~gadfit